Are we afraid of the menu? (or Confessions of an F&I Manager’s fear of the Menu)

 All around us in life we experience the use of the menu.
 Going out to dinner with your loved one, you are given a menu.
 Drive into our service lane and you are presented with a menu of services.
 Even our insurance companies provide a menu when we select the type of coverage we are seeking.

-The use of the menu makes our decision making process so much easier.
+The use of the menu makes our decision-making process so much easier.
 Consider that the next time you pull into the drive thru of a local fast food restaurant with a SUV full of children!
-Yet even with the proven ease of the menu concept, many of our most productive F&I Managers push back when it comes to using a menu system in the F&I office.
-I know this for I was one of those F&I Managers.
+Yet, even with the proven ease of the menu concept, many of our most productive F&I Managers push back when it comes to using a menu system in the F&I office.
+I know this, for I was one of those F&I Managers.

-I, for one, had taken a great deal of pride that I was considered the top closer in our dealership.
+I, for one, had taken a great deal of pride in that I was considered the top closer in our dealership.
 My team could send me anyone and with my charm and my magic dust I could package a deal in such a way as to keep the customer happy while packing in a few of my F&I products.
 Well at least that was my belief…I was a legend in my own mind.

 The reality was that I would select which products to pitch to the customer.
 Sometimes I would just pack a payment and offer a few “take-away” products so the customer would feel they won the negotiation.
 The goal was to make as much money as possible (in many cases it was easier to make money just by jacking up the rate vs. selling a product).
 This song and dance worked well for a period of time until the curtain was pulled back to reveal what was really going on in the F&I scene.
 The public and our management team now could see firsthand the “man behind the curtain” and things changed.

 The menu came about to provide an open approach, without the smoke and mirrors, to share with the customer all of our services in a group setting.
 You remember the old saying; “present 100% of our products, to 100% of customers, 100% of the time.”
 The menu allowed us to do that in record time.
 It was also the menu that became the paper trail used to enforce the 100% rule.